Quick Answer

 4. Agreed value policy

-This type of policy means that you suffered property damage, and your insurer will pay the full amount to replace whatever property was damaged or destroyed.
-It can be any amount up to the actual value of that item.
+Under an agreed value policy, your insurer pays the full replacement cost of damaged or destroyed property, up to the agreed value of that item.
 Agreed value policies differ from actual cash value policies in that they do not factor in depreciation, which is an important distinction flagged by the Insurance Information Institute when comparing settlement options.

 Frequently Asked Questions